 Area Man Accused of Threatening to Kill Couple

 JEFFERSON CO., Pa.
-(EYT) – A Summerville man is facing criminal charges for allegedly threatening to kill a couple.
+(EYT) – A Summerville man is facing criminal charges for allegedly threatening to kill a couple over a Children and Youth Services (CYS) report.

 Court documents indicate the Punxsutawney-based State Police filed criminal charges against 29-year-old Jared Kenneth Birch.